jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - **Due diligence**: establishing a plan, policy, and process to protect the interests of the organization; due diligence is knowing what should be done and planning for it; understanding your security governance principles (policies and procedures) and the risks to your organization; actions taken by a vendor to demonstrate or provide due care
     - Due diligence often involves:
       - gathering information through discovery, risk assessments and review of existing documentation
-      - developing a formalized security structure containing a security policy, standards, baselines guidlines, and procedures
+      - developing a formalized security structure containing a security policy, standards, baselines guidelines, and procedures
       - documentation to establish written policies
       - disseminating the information to the organization
   - **Due care**: practicing the individual activities that maintain the due diligence effort; due care is about your legal responsibility within the law or within org policies to implement your org’s controls, follow security policies, do the right thing and make reasonable choices
   - Security documentation is the security policy
-  - After establishing a framework for governance, security awareness training should be implemented, including all new hires, who complete the security awareness training as they come on board, and existing employees who should recertify regularly (typically yearly)
+  - After establishing a framework for governance, security awareness training should be implemented, including all new hires, who complete the security awareness training as they come on board, and existing employees who should re-certify regularly (typically yearly)
   - Due care is the responsible protection of assets
   - Due diligence is the ability to prove due care